 45 minutes of each training session

 Attach an exercise band at ankle height behind you.
-Sit on a chair with your back against the resistance band.
-Wrap the elastic band around your shin just above the ankle.
-Slowly stretch your knee to tighten the elastic band.
-Hold the tension for a few seconds and slowly bend your knee again.
+Sit on a chair with your back against the exercise band.
+Loop the exercise band around your shin, just above the ankle joint.
+Slowly straighten your knee so that the exercise band tightens.
+Hold the tension for a few seconds, then slowly bend your knee again.